Tourists Throng Kaghan-Naran After Road’s Reopening - UrduPoint

 Tourists Throng Kaghan-Naran After Road’s Reopening

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th May, 2024) Foreign and domestic tourists are thronging to Naran after the reopening of the road to enjoy their trips at recreational spots of the scenic valley.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th May, 2024) Foreign and domestic tourists are thronging to Kaghan-Naran after the reopening of the road to enjoy their trips at recreational spots of the scenic valley.

 Talking to APP, a Pakistan Tourism Development Corporation (PTDC) official said the Kaghan Development Authority (KDA) has reopened the Kaghan Highway for all kinds of commuters after seven months of closure.